microscaler/tinkerbell/crates/daemon/README.md

 ## 🚀 Goals

-The `tinkerbell` daemon is designed to be:
+The `tiffany` daemon is designed to be:

 * Deterministic
 * Fast-starting